 It’s funny – I can dive into cold water and it’s fine, but a shower of even mildly ‘less than warm’ water on my back is intensely uncomfortable…

-thejanith Premium Member over 1 year ago
+thejanith Premium Member about 2 years ago

 Yep, it’s all about context.
 I remember one simple science experiment teaching kids not to trust their own perceptions too much.
 Take 3 bowls of water — one hot, one warm, and one cold.
 Put one hand in the cold bowl and one in the hot bowl, and hold them for a count of 10.
 Then, take both hands out and put them in the warm bowl.
 Your hands are sending two different messages to your brain about the temp of the water in that bowl.
 So, which one’s correct?